-2022 2021 € 1,000 € 1,000 Consolidated result before corporate income taxes (64,795) (61,563) Exclude: results related to associates (8) (217) (64,787) (61,346) Income tax provision based on domestic rate (2022: 25.8%, 2021 and 2020: 25%) 16,715 15,337 Tax effect of: Different tax rates in foreign jurisdictions 10 18 Non-taxable gains / (Non-deductible expenses) 133 (2,176) Share- and loan issue expenditures that are deductible 1,423 Current year losses for which no deferred tax asset was recognized (16,826) (14,606) Change in unrecognized deductible temporary differences (75) (89) True-up for prior year (53) (24) Income tax charge (96) (117) Effective tax rate 0% 0%
+2023 2022

+€ 1,000 € 1,000

+Consolidated result before corporate income taxes (27,813) (64,108)

+Exclude: results related to associates (8)

+(27,813) (64,100)

+Income tax provision based on domestic rate (25.8%) 7,176 16,538

+Tax effect of:

+Different tax rates in foreign jurisdictions (8) 10

+Non-taxable gains / (Non-deductible expenses) (289) 133

+Current year losses for which no deferred tax asset was recognized (6,820) (16,649)

+Change in unrecognized deductible temporary differences (67) (75)

+True-up for prior year 86 (53)

+Income tax charge 78 (96)

+Effective tax rate 0% 0%

-The Company recognizes deferred tax assets arising from unused tax losses or tax credits only to the extent that the Company has sufficient taxable temporary differences or there is convincing evidence that sufficient taxable profit will be available against which the unused tax losses or unused tax credits can be utilized.
+The Company recognizes deferred tax assets arising from unused tax losses, deductible temporary differences or tax credits only to the extent that the Company has sufficient taxable temporary differences or there is convincing evidence that sufficient taxable profit will be available against which the unused tax losses or unused tax credits can be utilized.
 Management's judgment is that such convincing evidence is currently not sufficiently available and a deferred tax asset is therefore only recognized to the extent that the Company has sufficient taxable temporary differences.
 Consequently, the Company has not recognized a deferred tax asset related to operating losses.